ngneat/dialog/README.md

 });
 ```

-- `backdropClick$` - An observable that emits when the user clicks on the backdrop:
+- `backdropClick$` - An observable that emits when the user clicks on the modal backdrop:

 ```ts
 const dialogRef = this.dialog.open(HelloWorldComponent);